Garfonso/AmazonImageBackup/README.md

 # AmazonImageBackup

+As you might have heared, Amazon closed down the Api to Amazon Photos.
+So none of this still works.
+I'll leave it here for documentation purposes.

 A tool to sync image files to Amazon Drive.

 Currently Amazon does not accept new apps to use their API, so we have to "use" a foreign Client Secret.
 One example is https://drivesink.appspot.com.